Matthew Griffith, CFA, Senior Research Analyst & Brent Williams, CFA, Senior Research Analyst

 An increased focus on ESG investing is pushing companies to be more attentive to how they impact the world around them.
 By factoring ESG into portfolio construction, an individual investor has the ability to direct his or her investments towards companies that strive for excellence and push their industry peers to improve as well.

-Part one of this Perspectives series about the “S” in ESG investing can be found here.
-For more information, contact your D.A.
+Additional Perspectives pieces on ESG can be found here.
+For more information, contact a D.A.
 Davidson financial advisor.

 Information contained herein has been obtained by sources we consider reliable, but is not guaranteed and we are not soliciting any action based upon it.
 Any opinions expressed are based on our interpretation of the data available to us at the time of the original publication of the report.
 These opinions are subject to change at any time without notice.
 Investors must bear in mind that inherent in investments are the risks of fluctuating prices and the uncertainties of dividends, rates of return, and yield.
 Investors should also remember that past performance is not necessarily an indicator of future performance and D.A.
 Davidson & Co. makes no guarantee, expressed or implied to future performance.
+D.A.
+Davidson & Co. is a registered broker-dealer and registered investment adviser that does not provide tax or legal advice.
 Investors should consult their financial and/or tax advisor before implementing any investment plan.
 Copyright D.A.
 Davidson & Co., 2019.
 All rights reserved.
 Member SIPC.